cdimascio/dotenv-kotlin/CONTRIBUTING.md

 #### Add yourself as a contributor

+after your Pr has been merged, add yourself as a contributor by creating a comment like the following on your PR:

 @all-contributors please add @username for code

 replace code with doc or test or infra or some combination depending on your contribution.